Best Tops: Buying Guide For Any Occasion

 Whether you are looking for a street-style hoodie or a technical running top, there is a huge variety of casual and sports-specific tops to choose from.

 Well, what do you want to do in it?
-The main consideration when buying a top or hoodie is whether it is purely for casual wear, or if you want to use it ffor running or riding.
+The main consideration when buying a top or hoodie is whether it is purely for casual wear or riding.
 In the case of the former, it’s completely down to you, your style and your favoured brands.
-However if you are buying a top for running or training you will need to move beyond cotton and consider technical fabrics with the ability to draw moisture away from your skin (wicking) and for winter tops, trap a warm air of layer next to your skin (thermal insulation).
+However, if you are buying a top for training you will need to move beyond cotton and consider technical fabrics with the ability to draw moisture away from your skin (wicking) and for winter tops, trap a warm air of layer next to your skin (thermal insulation).

 • Materials: Most casual tops and hoodies are made from 100% cotton, which is soft and comfortable close to the skin and doesn’t require much in the way of specialized care.
 Technical tops, on the other hand, may be made from synthetic materials such as polyester which have much better wicking properties than cotton so moisture can evaporate, or from microfibre fleece for insulation and warmth in cold conditions.
 Some garments may be made from a blend of both for a balance between comfort and technical performance.